samdmarshall/SM1PasswordSync/README.md

 SM1Password Sync is a *third party* application that allows you to sync your 1Password keychain with your iOS devices.
 The official 1Password USB syncing application can be found on their [website](http://blog.agilebits.com/tag/1password-usb-sync/).
 At the encouragement from the fine folks at AgileBits, I decided to post this as an open source tool as an example of how to do file synchronizing between iOS and OS X.

 *This is a third party project developed outside the auspices of AgileBits.
-Nothing here should imply their cooperation or any association.*
+Nothing here should imply their cooperation, association, or endorsement.*

 System Requirements
 -------------------